 The basic medical data from the patient data is used when switching processes to digital accounting.
 If the information is available in digital form, it must be read and interpreted in order to achieve success for the hospital.

-Service companies such as MIA (Medial Information Analytics) can read the patient data and use it in the right context.
+Service companies such as MAI (Medical AI Analytics and Information) can read the patient data and use it in the right context.
 It is then possible to issue invoices that reflect the services that have been provided on the basis of AI (i.e. with the help of artificial intelligence).
-MIA supports hospitals in this process from the outset.
+MAI supports hospitals in this process from the outset.
 Right from the time that a patient is admitted, the documentation is mapped simply and in digital form for the doctors and nurses.
-MIA reads the data during a first stage and then transfers it to the hospital’s programmes using software.
+MAI reads the data during a first stage and then transfers it to the hospital’s programmes using software.

-In September 2019, MIA was founded as a start-up.
-Only two and a half years later, in May 2022, MIA won the German Innovation Award for its automated process solutions.
+In September 2019, MAI was founded as a start-up.
+Only two and a half years later, in May 2022, MAI won the German Innovation Award for its automated process solutions.
 This award is presented annually for particularly innovative products or solutions that offer real added value for users.
-With the automatic documentation of patient data and the coding of cases, MIA ensures the timely and correct processing of files.
+With the automatic documentation of patient data and the coding of cases, MAI ensures the timely and correct processing of files.
 This allows the hospital to document and bill more services, which secures revenue and relieves the medical staff in their daily work.